How Can Shein Clean Up Its Act?

 Shein

 With around 2,000 new items made every day showing up on its website, low prices, and free marketing from many social media influencers, fast-fashion company Shein is teeing up to go public.
-First founded in 2016, it didn’t start making this massive push in the industry until recent years, when it went online and offered cheaply made items at a pace that other fast fashion brands couldn’t keep up with.
+First founded in 2016, it didn’t start making this massive push in the industry until recent years.
+It's big debut was when it went online and offered cheaply made items at a pace that other fast fashion brands couldn’t keep up with.

 With the low pricing for consumers, many bought up various trendy designs without a second thought, gladly posting videos online about the various items that they purchased.
-It seems innocent at first, until we realise later that the company is a worse version of other fast fashion brands that have come before.
+It seems innocent at first, but when you begin to ask questions like "is Shein safe?" and "Is Shein trustworthy?" the answer seems to be a resounding no. That much is clear from looking at how Shein actually acts.

 But while those efforts are better than nothing, we wouldn’t say these moves are ‘revolutionary’ or ‘trendsetting’.
-In the context of Shein, the company should be doing more.
-Especially if Shein is claiming to be more sustainable.
+When considering other sustainable brands in the fashion industry, they are doing much more than what Shein is doing.

 Featured Article: 3 Ways The Fashion Industry Can Be More Sustainable